Maruqes/HyperHive/NORMAL-INSTALL.md

    Confirm libvirt/NFS are running, time sync is healthy, and nodes can reach each other.

 ## Tips
-- Keep `/etc/hosts` or DNS updated with master/slave hostnames before certificate generation.
+- Keep `/etc/hosts` or DNS updated with master/slave hostnames to simplify management and migration.
-- If you re-run `install.sh`, repeat the certificate and SSH steps because prior configuration is replaced.
+- If you re-run `install.sh`, repeat any custom SSH configuration because prior settings are replaced.

 ## Next Steps
 Complete `.env` setup and PM2 autostart by following `RUNTIME-SETUP.md`.